-2.2 Sha Lo Wan and San Tau (the Area) is located to the west of Tung Chung on the northwestern part of Lantau Island, fronting the Hong Kong-Zhuhai-Macao Bridge (HZMB) Hong Kong Link Road and Hong Kong International Airport (HKIA).
-It is embraced by Lantau North (Extension) Country Park to the south and north and the sea channel to the north.
-It covers an area of about 155.92 ha comprising village settlements, woodlands, shrublands, grasslands, vegetated slopes and knolls, streams, active and abandoned farmland, wetlands including marshes and mangroves and coastal features including shorelines, mudflats and seagrass bed.
-The Area consists of hilly terrains along foothills of Nei Lak Shan to the south.
-The Area has no vehicular access and most parts of the Area are accessible only by footpaths.
+2.2 Sham Wat and San Shek Wan, including two small pieces of land to the west of San Chau along the coastline (the Area), is located on the north-western part of Lantau Island fronting the Hong Kong-Zhuhai-Macao Bridge (HZMB) Hong Kong Link Road.
+It is embraced by the Lantau North and the Lantau North (Extension) Country Parks to its south and the sea bay to the north.
+It covers an area of about 179.59 ha comprising village settlements, woodlands, shrublands, grasslands, vegetated slopes and knolls, streams, active and abandoned farmland, wetlands including marshes and mangroves and coastal features including shorelines, mudflats and seagrass bed.
+The Area consists of hilly terrains along foothills of Nei Lak Shan to the east and Cheung Shan to the southwest.
+Only Sham Wat is accessible by vehicles via Sham Wat Road whereas most parts of the Area are accessible only by footpaths.